pconrad-fb/ghost-in-the-machine/README.md

 ## Definitions

 - Keyword: a word that has meaning or performs an action
+- Command: a keyword that does something like tell the player what the game status is, or gets a hint,
+  Something like "I don't know" or "How am I doing"
 - Variant: a synonym for a keyword
+- Tag: a recognizable word that has no game function but affects how
+  a reply is constructed.
+Example "you" in Eliza triggers "We were talking about you, not me" types of responses
 - Map: conceptual or conversational locations: nodes and paths
+- Option: for any given script chunk, there might be several ways to say it
+  just in case it ends up getting said more than once

 ## Planning